We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Both settings come in a variety of metals, from yellow and rose gold to platinum.

-Examine how their trellis and cathedral settings fit with your choice of diamond, so you can select the right diamond ring for you.
+Examine how their trellis and cathedral settings fit with your choice of diamond, so you can select the right ring for you.